 Like most cactus varieties, prickly pear prefers a lot of light.
 Established plans can tolerate heavy sun exposure and hot temperatures during the peak season.
 In the cooler months and winter, they are just fine indoors with bright indirect light from a window.

-Pin my tips for prickly pear cactus care on Pinterest!
+Pin my tips for prickly pear cactus care!